haskell/blog.haskell.org/README.md

 [taxonomies]
 authors = ["Author's Name"] # The author's name.
 Will be indexed. categories = ["Haddock"] # A minima should be the name of the team ("Haddock", "HLS", "Cabal").
-Will be indexed. tags = ["Practices"] # Something more precise like "Release", "Practice", "JavaScript", can be aded.
+Will be indexed. tags = ["Practices"] # Something more precise like "Release", "Practice", "JavaScript", can be added.
 Will be indexed.
 +++
 ```